daytonaio/daytona/README.md

     ```
 3.  **Create a new branch**

-    Once in the development conatiner, create a new branch for your changes:
+    Once in the development container, create a new branch for your changes:
     ```bash
     git checkout -b my-new-feature
     ```

 4. **Running Daytona in development mode**
-    A dtn alias is automatically created inside the Workspace.
+    A `dtn` alias is automatically created inside the Workspace.
 You can use it to compile and run daytona.
     For example:
     ```bash
     dtn serve